reillydonovan/ButterflyHouse/README.md

 ## 🎨 Key Systems

 ### Progression System
+The `EcosystemOrchestrator` is the central brain that coordinates all systems:
-The `EcosystemStateController` tracks three main meters:
+- **EcosystemStateController**: Tracks three main meters:
   - **Serenity**: Increases when player is still (measured via head/body movement)
   - **Curiosity**: Increases with exploration, plant touches, gestures
-- **Harmony**: Increases with butterfly landings and plant interactions
+  - **Harmony**: Increases with butterfly landings, pollination events, and plant interactions
+- **ProgressionStageManager**: Evaluates current stage based on ecosystem metrics
+- **Subsystem Coordination**: Informs ButterflyManager, FruitManager, PlantManager, HandAuraSystem, and EventOrchestrator

 Stage progression is automatic based on meter thresholds and time spent in the experience.